adarec1994/Fable2AssetBrowser/README.md

 Skeleton preview is also available!
 ![SkeletonPreview.png](images/SkeletonPreview.png)

-You can mess around rotating bones; though animations are currently WIP!
+You can mess around rotating bones; animations work too!
 ![BoneRotation.png](images/BoneRotation.png)

 Quick sample of a Hobbe in blender!